DamianB-BitFlipper/cgminer-monitor/README.md

    1. Install python-pip in order to install modules (replace apt-get with your distro installation manager)

          sudo apt-get install python-pip
-   2. Install crypto modules
+   2. Install the python development headers needed to install the crypto modules

+        sudo apt-get install python-dev
+   3. Install crypto modules

-         sudo pip install pycrypto hashlib
+         sudo pip install pycrypto
-   3. Open cgminer-monitor.py in an editor and set the user configurations at the top
+   4. Open cgminer-monitor.py in an editor and set the user configurations at the top
-   4. Open cgminer-commander.py in an editor and set the user configurations at the top
+   5. Open cgminer-commander.py in an editor and set the user configurations at the top
+   6. Start up the scripts using 'python [script name]'

 ## Usage for the Cgminer-Monitor Script ##